|

 x Kent.
 Strong, fruity taste with bright red flesh.
 Use from October

 to December.
-Excellent.
+Prolific cropping.
 Self fertile.

 Image - 'Red Devil' 11th September. |